JamesBrandts/DnD5eAutomatedSpells/README.md

 *	**Produce Flame**:
 		Creates an Item on the user, then deletes it when the effect ends and ends the effect if the item is used.

+##	1st Level Spells:

+*	**Cause Fear**:
+		Effect cancels token movement if it's towards the caster.

+*	**Faerie Fire**:
+		Condition Immunity(Invisible), grants.advantage.attack.all, creates dim and colorful light around the targets

+*	**Hail Of Thorns**:
+		damageBonusMacro, creates a temporary Item to deal damage on the tokens around target.

+*	**Armor of Agathys**:
+		When target is damaged, creates a temporary Item to deal damage to the attacker, then verifies if the target still have temporary HP else ends the effect.

+*	**Absorb Elements**:
+		To avoid the reaction Prompting on every damage taken, there's a Hook on initialization that switches the item between Reaction Manual and Reaction Damaged depending on the type of the damage taken.
+(TODO: Midi-QoL will add a better way to do it on future updates)

+*	**Zephyr Strike**:
+		Creates a feature, that can be used for the activation of the effects(move speed, bonus damage and advantage on attack)

+*	**Ensnaring Strike**:
+		bonusDamageMacro, creates effect on target if failed save.
+(TODO: Create Item to use effect)

+*	**Chromatic Orb**:
+		Macro prompt Dialog to choose the damage type and changes it on workflow.